-Another key aspect relates to the question of the best shape representation.
-While numerous representations have been proposed, \eg Signed Distance Functions (SDF) \cite{Park2019CVPR}, meshes \cite{Gkioxari2019MeshR, groueix2018}, voxel grids \cite{Popov20ECCV}, point clouds \cite{Fan16, Jiang2018GALGA}, and even hybrid approaches \cite{Runz2020CVPR}, they all have task-dependent advantages and disadvantages.
+Another key question is the best shape representation.
+While numerous representations have been proposed, \eg Signed Distance Functions (SDF) \cite{Park2019CVPR}, meshes \cite{Gkioxari2019MeshR, groueix2018}, voxel grids \cite{Popov20ECCV}, point clouds \cite{Fan16, Jiang2018GALGA}, and even hybrid approaches \cite{Runz2020CVPR}, all have their task-dependent advantages and disadvantages.
 In this work, we propose a representation-independent shape selection mechanism.
 That is, shape exemplars are selected from a given shape database that can implement different (or multiple) representations.
-The most convenient representation is chosen depending on the specific task, be it for defining objective functions or for visualization purposes \reffig{teaser}.
+The most convenient representation is chosen depending on the task at hand, be it for defining objective functions or for visualization purposes (see \reffig{teaser}).

 Additionally, we take extra provisions for a realistic and physically plausible reconstruction.
 In particular, objects should be properly placed in the world frame and should not intersect with each other.
 Inspired by recent methods on human body pose estimation in 3D scenes \cite{Hassan19ICCV, Jiang20CVPR, Zhang203DV}, we add a collision loss that supports plausible reconstructions such that reconstructed objects do not intersect.
 To summarize, given a RGB image, our single-stage method performs lightweight reconstruction, it is real-time capable, fully differentiable and end-to-end trainable.
 In our experiments, we compare different 9-DoF bounding box formulations, we evaluate our shape selection mechanism using soft labels and compare with the current state-of-the-art CoReNet~\cite{Popov20ECCV}.